lukensmall/pkg_ping/README.md

 If an error is thrown in the processes that precache dns records and writes the mirror to disk, it will restart.
 It will also restart if downloading 'ftplist' becomes unresponsive past a wait time defined in 'timeout0'.
 'timeout0' can be extended by defining a larger -s value than what is hard-coded.

+I've observed at least one instance in which the dns caching process stalled for such a long time that I gave up on it.
+I made it restart if it takes longer than 50 seconds.

 cc pkg_ping.c -o pkg_ping